-The F4501 incorporates a unique flow checking system to ensure that the air is passing through each of the 4 outlet ports, thus eliminating the possibility of a false positive result.
+The F4500 incorporates a unique flow checking system to ensure that the air is passing through all 4 outlet ports, thus eliminating the possibility of a false positive result.

 If this screen appears the system has detected a fault on one of the outlets, it is possible that this could be due to a low battery.
 Replace the batteries and repeat the test, if the screen reappears then the unit should be returned to Factair for investigation.